Joe Hardy (footballer)

-Career
+Playing career

 Manchester City

 A forward or right winger, Hardy began his career with Tranmere Rovers at age eight and moved to the academy at Premier League club Manchester City at the age of 13.
 He progressed through the ranks and made his U18 team debut while still an U16 and signed a two-year scholarship deal at the end of the 2014–15 season.
 Hardy scored 11 goals in 20 U18 appearances during the 2015–16 season and had a spell on loan at the Stoke City academy.
 He showed prolific form during the 2016–17 season, scoring 12 goals in 11 starts, before departing the Etihad Campus in March 2017.

 Brentford

 On 14 March 2017, Hardy joined the B team at Championship club Brentford on a three-year contract.
 Over the course of the following 2 1/2 years, he scored 40 goals in 80 appearances and was voted the 2018–19 Brentford B Players' Player of the Year.
 Hardy gave a man of the match performance and scored two goals in Brentford B's 4–0 2019 Middlesex Senior Cup Final victory over Harrow Borough on 16 April 2019.
 He was frozen out of the B team during the first half of the 2019–20 season and departed the club in January 2020.